soarlab/maline/README.md

 In order to execute Android apps in **maline**, one first needs to create a list of the apps.
 For example, let's assume that there are 6 apps in the `apps/` sub-directory within the root **maline** directory.
-Then their list can be stored to a file `apk-list-file` that has the following content:
+Then their list can be stored to a file `apk-list-file` that has paths to the apps:

     ~/projects/maline/apps/com.nephoapp.anarxiv_1.apk
     ~/projects/maline/apps/org.ale.scanner.zotero_2.apk